MeowMeow-afk/Covid-19-App/README.md

 ### What this app shows
 + Show data worldwide
 + Show data Country wise
-+ Show data on Daily bases and overrall
++ Show data on Daily bases and overall

 ### Dark Mode